 Stage 3.
 For situations where rental owners do not accept CC as payment and they do not accept a package for their rental property, then the tenant/s CC payment will be reduced by the rental amount which will be paid to the house owner in $AUD until the CE system built the rental stock required and the tenants are rehoused.

 One key exception to the above will be for anyone who partly owns their own home.
-If you own your own home and are earning Community Credits as a Community Enterprise employee, then the amount owed to the bank will be repayable the government in Community Credits.
+If you own your own home and are earning Community Credits as a Community Enterprise employee, then the amount owed to the bank will be repayable to the government in Community Credits as the funding of these homes will be transferred to a Community Enterprise Bank.

 We can do better.
 Time for a Real Change!